Abstractmachina/icc_NLP4MS/README.md

 Within a particular ecosystem, there may be a common way of installing things, such as using Yarn, NuGet, or Homebrew.
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

 ## Usage
+Once pulled, insert your desired csv file into the main folder.
+From there, run AppClass.py

 ### About the software
 This software contains several tools that are designed to analyse textual data within a CSV file.
 Whilst the software was originally designed to analyse unprompted free-text entries of medical patients with Multiple Sclerosis (MS), many of the analytical tools will work with any CSV file that contains a column with text entries.